GisungSim/GisungSim.github.io/research-experiment.md

   <figcaption>Fig. 7.
 Phase-matching condition in my experiment.</figcaption>
 </figure>

 One might expect that effective phase-matching condition would be satisfied at θ＝0 of the cross angle between the pump and probe-seed.
 However, since the probe is close to the resonance and experiences dispersion in this region (see Fig. 7), it encounters an effective index of refraction larger than 1.
-Consequently, the effective phase-matching condition is fulfilled at a finite angle θ (>0), as evidenced in the study by M. T. Turnbull et al. [PRA 88, 033845 (2013)].
+Consequently, the effective phase-matching condition is fulfilled at a finite angle θ (>0), as evidenced in the study by M. T. Turnbull _et al_.
+[PRA 88, 033845 (2013)].

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-9.png" alt="">
   <figcaption>Fig. 8.
 Calculation of the phase-matching condition with a simple model for hot atomic vapor (thanks to Heewoo!).</figcaption>
 </figure>

-In my experiment, it is actually θ≈0.3 (and other papers have had the similar results).
+In my experiment, this angle was approximately θ ≈ 0.3, a result consistent with similar findings in other papers.

-The length of my cell is 12.5 mm, that is, the length of light-matter interaction is 12.5 mm.
-To make sure overapping the two beams (pump and probe-seed) along the entire length (otherwise it experiences strong loss), I chose the waist of pump and probe-seed as 550 μm and 330 μm, respectively.
+The length of our rubidium cell is 12.5 mm.
+To ensure overlapping of the two beams (pump and probe-seed) along the entire length (otherwise the probe will experience strong loss), I selected the waist sizes of the pump and probe-seed beams to be 550 μm and 330 μm, respectively.

 <figure style="width: 55%" class="align-center">
   <img src="/assets/images/squeezing-10.png" alt="">
   <figcaption>Fig. 9.
 Beam profile of four-wave mixing; left, center, right beams are probe, pump, conjugate, respectively.</figcaption>
 </figure>

-Thereafter, I successfully generated desired four-wave mixing signals!
+Consequently, I successfully generated the desired four-wave mixing beams!

 <b>Optimization of the Squeezing</b><br>
 Of course, _Nothing Comes Easy_.
 I wasn't able to measure squeezing signal immediately.
 There had been many problems such as unexpected reflection and nonlinear phenomenon, pump scattering, significant fluctuation of four-wave mixing signals, cell scattering, to name a few.
 In particular, something not mentioned in papers...